Mickyleitor/SimpleArduinoLA/README.md

 ## SetUp
 * Plug all your Pins you want analyze to all Analog Pins (Mega as 16, A0-A15)
 * Connect the pin you want use as a data sample rate (PIN_CLK_MUESTREO), in my case is 2 (It allows ISR)
-* (Optinal) If you haven't a waveform generator you can use a Timer to do a PWM.
+* (Optional) If you haven't a waveform generator you can use a Timer to do a PWM.
 In this case use PIN_CLK (3) and connect directly to PIN_CLK_MUESTREO and to where the circuit have its clock signal inputs.
 * Switch ON/OFF (GND/VCC) to decide print your recorded data to your fiendly arduino IDE (or whatever you have).

 ## Thanks to Copito